 The brain-belt between Oxford and Cambridge is set to become more than an educational link as national interest in the East-West corridor gains momentum.
-The National Infrastructure Commission (NIC) ideas competition to generate inspirational visions for the development of the Cambridge to Oxford corridor is heating up with the winner expected to be announced in November.
-PBA is part of the shortlisted team collaboration with Fletcher Priest Architects and Bradley Murphy Design and we’re excited to get the opportunity to further develop our initial design concepts.
+The 2017 National Infrastructure Commission (NIC) ideas competition generated inspirational visions for the development of the Cambridge to Oxford corridor.
+PBA was proud to be part of the shortlisted team collaboration with Fletcher Priest Architects and Bradley Murphy Design.

 Over the last 20 years, we’ve seen development in the East of England happening at a healthy pace.
 New towns such as Milton Keynes have really come of age, shedding their ‘soulless’ stigma to not only blossom into attractive places to live and work with great facilities but to frequently top Centre for Cities’ league tables for city performance.

 Commuting in and out of London from Oxford, Bicester, Bedford, Milton Keynes, Northampton and Cambridge has also hugely improved and journey times reduced, yet the obvious problem of poor transport connectivity between East and West has remained largely unchanged during this period.

 In more recent years, our regional teams in our Oxford, Northampton and Cambridge offices have been involved in major development schemes along the corridor such as: Oxford’s new Barton Park residential scheme, the Northern Gateway, Bicester eco-town, Aylesbury Woodlands, Brooklands and Newton Leys in Milton Keynes, Wintringham Park in St Neots, Waterbeach in Cambridge, and the North West Cambridge development - each one will transform its local area fuelling the corridor’s growth trend.